 Diversity, Equity & Inclusion (DEI) Hub

-The insurance sector, with an employee base of some 920 000 people in the EU, has always been at the forefront of promoting equal opportunities and combatting discrimination in the workplace.
+Diversity, equity and inclusion (DEI) initiatives not only make companies better places to work, but also contribute to better business performance.
+The insurance sector, with an employee base of some 920 000 people in the EU, has always been at the forefront of promoting DEI in the workplace.

 Belgium